A Touch of the Other: Critical reception

 Monthly Film Bulletin said "Ropey old private eye yarn, totally lacking in the inspiration it plainly seeks from Bogart, whose photograph adorns Delger's office wall.
 The nonsensical plot, based on a surface knowledge of the workings of Soho, is left open-ended, the colour processing is erratic, and the mood is constantly deadened by an excessively noisy score.
 In the early scenes, it seems possible that Kenneth Cope's droll patter might just save the day, but this hope has dissolved by the time a dream sequence has sent the entire cast prancing through the woods in slow motion."

+Kine Weekly wrote: "The motives of the hero and his various involvements are never very clear but it is all put over with quite a bit of cheeky humour, so the tangle does not matter very much. ...
+The story is as inconsequential as the characters.
+Kenneth Cope is suitably laconic as Delger, who has a Humphrey Bogart poster on his office wall; Shirley-Ann Field is cool as Elaine."